9 of the Top Beaches in Miami For Every Type of Traveler

 1. For first timers: South Beach

-Get your phone ready to capture the picture-perfect side of Miami.
+Get your phone ready to capture the picture-perfect side of Miami at South Beach.

 Insider tip: Because this is where most tourists stay to play, many Miami beach guides for solo travelers also recommend it as a good spot to meet people.